cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

 # Cross-domain representation of Chilean energy-related information

+Last update: 4th of July 2024.

-UPDATED ON 29 February 2024.
-Reproduced by Feroz on Tuesday 16 of January, 2024. (from Dropbox)
+        * Reproduced by Feroz on Tuesday 16 of January 2024 (from Dropbox).
+        * Reproduced by Andrea on 03 July 2024 from dropbox and GitHub.
+        * Reproduced again by Feroz on 05 July 2024 in a different machine.

 ## Prerequisites
 You need to have Windows, WSL and Ubuntu, Visual Studio Code, Docker, Java 11 all installed in the computer,